fivdi/pico-i2c-dma/README.md

 Examples can be found in the [examples](examples/) directory.
 The examples were implemented to verify that the I2C driver functions as expected rather than to do anything useful.
+Each example has a readme explaining its purpose.

 Depending on the example, one or more of the following I2C devices will be required for the example to function as expected: